 top of page

 Heartwood Nursery owner Sue Hunter is President of the Holly Society of America.
-In this 2024 podcast with Washington Gardener, Sue discusses growing Hollies in the Mid-Atlantic region, covering care, pollination, planting, and new selections for wholesale and retail.
+In this 2024 podcast with Washington Gardener, Sue discusses growing Hollies in the Mid-Atlantic region, including planting, care, pollination, and new selections for wholesale and retail.

 Sue Hunter_edited.jpg